fwsa-batch2/aswath.kaja__web_project/pages/README.md

 2.Login (completed);
 3.Review (completed);
 4.CustomerService (completed);
+5.Add to cart (yet to start).

 ### REGISTER
 1.Username should be between 5 to 15
+2.Username cannot be empty
-2.Email should be in the form of @... .com
+2.Email should be in the form of @ .com
 3.password and confirmPassword should match
 4.Password should not contain spaces
 5.Already registered email could not be registered